 1. Get yourself some yarn.
 A 2 oz ball of dishcloth cotton will get you one big potholder, a 3 oz ball of dishcloth cotton will get you 2 smaller but totally functional set of 2.
 Which means they match.
 And I hear thats important for some people.
 You'll also need a crochet hook.
 When working with a rougher yarn like dishcloth cotton, I prefer working with metal hooks, the plastic ones break too easily.
 The hook I'm using is an I/9, 5.5 mm hook, but you might want to go smaller if you crochet loosely.

+2. Chain 33-35, or desired length.
+Keep in mind that the chain will be across the diagonal and you potholder will not be enormous.
+I promise.
 3. Single crochet into the second loop from the last chain.
 Single crochet your way across the top of the chain row, putting 3 single crochet stitches in to the last chain of the row.
 This will give you a nice round turn and set you up to crochet across the bottom of the chain row.
 These potholders are worked in the round.

 4. Single crochet back across the bottom, doing 3 sc stitches in the last chain and then very tightly doing another single crochet or a slip stich to join up in to the round.